Rules CLI

 - Mention the corresponding

-rules add <my-rules>
+rules add <name-of-rules>

 command in your documentation